kojq/gal/README.md

 ## Limitations

 - The premise will remain exactly as described in [About](#about)
-- Sensible suggestions to change the premise are welcome if assistance will be provided
+- Sensible suggestions to change the premise are welcome

 ## Build